f5devcentral/f5-corkscrew/README.md

 At a minimum JSDoc practices should be followed to document code and function.
 Heavey comments will really help the integration/merge process.

 Please include some sort of tests for any new features or functionality.
+It's really the only way to develop on this since there is no main app to run the functions

 <p>&nbsp;</p>